Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: Preliminaries

 Now we use the Mayer--Vietoris sequence for the decomposition

-and it comes that $H_*(M, \C^2_\varrho) \simeq H_*(N, \C^2_\rho)$.
+and it comes that $H_*(X_K, \varrho) \cong H_*(M, \rho)$.
 The lemma follows. \end{proof}

-\begin{lemma} Let $M$ be a 3 manifold, and $X(M)$ be the closure of the subset of irreducible characters in its character variety.
-Then being acyclic is an open property on $X(M)$ \end{lemma}
+\begin{lemma} Let $M$ be a compact 3-manifold.
+Then being acyclic is an open property on the closure $\ol{X^{\rm irr}}(M)$ of the set of irreducible characters in $X_\C(M)$. \end{lemma}

-\begin{proof} If $\chi(M)\neq 0$, then there are no acyclic representations, and hence one can assume that $\chi(M) = 0$.
-Since irreducible representations form an open dense subset of $X(M)$, we shall prove that for $\varrho$ irreducible acyclic, a neighborhood of $\varrho$ is acyclic as well.
-Let $\rho$ be a representation close enough to $\varrho$.
-Since it is irreducible, by \cref{lem:red} there exists a curve $\gamma_0$ in $\pi_1(M)$ such that $\Tr \rho(\gamma_0) \neq 2$.
-It is well-known (see \cite{Bro}) that the space $H^0(M, \C^2_\rho)$ is isomorphic to the space of invariant vectors $\{v \in \C^2 \mid \forall \gamma, \, \rho(\gamma)^{-1} v = v \}$, which is trivial because $\rho(\gamma_0)$ has no fixed non-zero vector.
-By the universal coefficients theorem, the space $H_0(M, \C^2_\rho)$ is then trivial as well.
-Since $\chi(M) = 0$, it follows from Poincar\'{e} duality that the representation $\rho$ is acyclic if and only if $H_1(M, \C^2_\rho) = \{0\}$.
-We claim that the latter is an open condition on $X(M)$.
-To see this, note that the dimension of the kernel of the map $d_0$ is constant, since $H_0(M, \C^2_\rho) = \{0\}$.
-Hence $\dim H_1(M, \C^2_\rho)$ is determined by the rank of the matrix $d_1$.
-This matrix varies polynomially with the entries of the representation $\rho$, and the rank of this matrix is a lower-semicontinuous function.
-Hence it cannot decrease around $\varrho$, and it proves the last claim. \end{proof}
+\begin{proof} Assume that $M$ has an acyclic representation, so $\chi(M)=0$.
+We shall prove that for any irreducible acyclic representation $\varrho$, there exists an open neighborhood consisting of acyclic representations.
+Note that irreducible representations form an open dense subset of $\ol{X^{\rm irr}}(M)$, so there exists an open neighborhood of $\varrho$ such that every $\rho$ is irreducible there.
+By \cref{prop.nonacyclic} (2), in this neighborhood, $\rho$ is acyclic if and only if $H_1(M, \rho) = 0$ holds.
+Let us prove that $H_1(M, \rho) = 0$ is an open condition on $X_\C(M)$.
+Since $H_0(M, \rho) = 0$, the dimension of the kernel of the map $d_1$ is constant, and $\dim H_1(M, \rho)$ is determined by the rank of the matrix $d_2$.
+This matrix varies polynomially with the entries of the representation $\rho$.
+So, the rank of this matrix is a lower-semicontinuous function, and cannot decrease in a small neighborhood of $\varrho$.
+This completes the proof. \end{proof}